reinago/quickDBLP/Readme.md

 ## Description

 - `refresh_rdf_cache.pl` checks whether `dblp.rdf.gz` exists locally and is not more than 14 days older than the online version.
 If not, the current file is downloaded.
+Files are put in `./`.
 - `ponder_dblp.pl` reads the local `dblp.rdf.gz` and extracts all InProceedings and Articles along with their authors, putting a concise version of the data in local csv files.
-This takes about an hour and reduces the raw data size from 33+GB to ~1.5GB
+This takes about an hour and reduces the raw data size from 33+GB to ~1.5GB.
+The CSVs are put in `./`.
+You have to overwrite the snapshot manually and **intentionally** for now (see below).
-- `query_dblp.ipynb` Jupyter notebook for searching co-authors within a given threshold in years.
-Reads the csv files from the `snapshot/` folder!
+- `query_dblp.ipynb` Jupyter notebook for searching co-authors within a given threshold in years. **Reads the csv files from the `./snapshot/` folder!**

 ## Local files
 - `dblp.rdf.gz` the database fetched from DBLP